 - Delegate and supervise the work of the Board of Deacons, the Board of Trustees, and all other committees and other organizations within the congregation.

-- Provide for administration of the programs of the church, including employment of staff, with concern for equal employment opportunity, fair employment practices, consistent personnel policies, and annual review of compensation.
+- Provide for administration of the programs of the church, including employment of staff, with concern for equal employment opportunity, fair employment practices, consistent personnel policies, and annual review of compensation and performance.

 - Oversee the preparation and adoption of the annual budget, determine the distribution of the church’s benevolences, and provide full information to the congregation of its decisions in such matters.
 Arrange for annual audit of the financial records of the church.